Thoughts on Theo Travis’ Double Talk – 24 July 2024

 However, for all these varied skills he identifies most strongly as a powerfully swinging, straight-ahead tenor saxophonist, one capable of taking the audiences who hear him on a roller-coaster ride encompassing everything from energetic bebop to heartfelt balladry.

 Excellence attracts excellence.
-Rob Barron is his pianist, Alec Dankworth his bassist and Peter Cater is his drummer.
+Pete Whittaker is his pianist, Alec Dankworth his bassist and Peter Cater is his drummer.

 Alec is an award-winning jazz bassist and composer who, in addition to leading several groups of his own, has worked with an amazing list of artists including Van Morrison, Stephane Grappelli, Abdullah Ibrahim, and The Dave Brubeck Quartet.
 He is known for his energetic stage presence, versatility of style and some of the most imaginative bass solos around!
 John Fordham says, “elegant stability, big sound, sure beat, and thoughtful spontaneity”.